alefore/weblog/zettelkasten.md

 However, I prefer to schew the restriction of having to lay my notes in such a hierarchy and, instead, just collect them in a flat namespace.
-This works for me because it forces an organical structure to evolve.
+This works for me because it forces a structure to evolve organically.
 Using links would still enable the set of notes to be organized as a directed graph rather than a tree, but it would still impose an underlying tree-like structure or view, forcing each note to take a unique place in the hierarchy, which feels unnatural.